navid-matinmo/utilityai/README.md

 array = np.array([[1, 2, 3, 4],
                   [5, 6, 7, 8],
                   [9, 10, 11, 12]])
 r1, c1 = message("Each row represents the salary of a person.
-How do I calculate the average salary of each person in an array?", attachment=array) print() print("-------------- next message --------------") print()
+How do I calculate the average salary of each person in another array?", attachment=array) print() print("-------------- next message --------------") print()